shipstone-labs/mcp-test/README.md

 # MCP for SafeIdea Tests

-This is a project that tests how reliably we can get Claude to interact with a website with an MCP endpoint.
-Since they invented it we figure that they would be best at talking to MCP.
+This project tests how reliably we can get Claude to interact with a website with an MCP endpoint.
+Since they invented MCP, we figure that they would be best at talking to MCP.
 It's pretty hit-or-miss right now.
+Courtesy mostly Claude Code.

 # MCP Test Framework